Elon Musk's Twitter obsession isn't the core reason for Tesla stock's plunge | KRDO

 “It’s been a Pinocchio situation for Musk saying he is done selling stock.
 Investors want to see him walk the walk and not just talk the talk,” said Ives.

 Another Twitter factor: Musk named himself CEO of Twitter, the third major company he leads, along with Tesla and SpaceX.
-So may people assumed that Musk’s loss of focus on Tesla has spooked its former fans on Wall Street.
+So, many people assumed that Musk’s loss of focus on Tesla has spooked its former fans on Wall Street.

 But this week began with Musk running a poll – on Twitter of course – asking if he should give up the CEO title at his social media plaything.
 He promised he would comply with the result, and 57.5% of those who voted said they want him gone.